tunde010120/whisperrkeep/README.md

-l# 🔐 Whisperrauth
+# 🔐 Whisperrkeep

-Welcome to **Whisperrauth** – your next-generation, AI powered zero-knowledge password, 2fa factor, wallet keys manager built with security, privacy, and usability at its core! 🚀
+ Welcome to **Whisperrkeep** – your next-generation, AI powered, zero-knowledge password, 2fa factor, and wallet keys manager built with security, privacy, and usability at its core! 🚀

-Whisperrauth tackles the privacy gaps that plague modern Web3 tooling: forgotten wallet phrases, scattered credentials, secret keys, and 2FA tokens across chains and devices, all while requiring constant trust in third parties.
-We solve this by encrypting every secret locally, keeping the cloud zero-knowledge, and pairing the experience with AI intelligence that helps users organize and automate their recovery options without exposing data.
-This lets builders stay compliant in privacy-focused hackathons and keep sensitive keys safe while still interacting with AI-powered tooling.
+ Whisperrkeep solves the privacy challenges of Web3 by keeping wallet phrases, credentials, secret keys, and 2FA material encrypted locally, while offering AI-powered tools to organize them and automate recovery flows.
+It prevents over-reliance on third parties, maintains zero-knowledge guarantees, and keeps builders and users compliant in privacy- and zero-knowledge-focused environments without sacrificing workflow efficiency.

 ---